Orisdim/Orisdim/README.md

 - 🔭 I’m currently working on a capstone project using neural networks.
   - Looking for ideas to create a basic model on for the project.
   - [Contact me via Discord](https://discord.com/users/1244114470033297519)

+- Note: Currently inactive to lock in for the next 2 semesters.